Annual Planning Report (APR) Guidelines

 1.0 Executive Summary

-Provide a brief synopsis (no more than 500 words or one to two pages) highlighting the strategic plans for the department or program in achieving its academic goals [e.g. snapshot of where the department stands (research profile), areas of strength/weakness and recent relevant rankings (primary peer competitors), directions of where the department wants to go, etc.].
+Provide a brief synopsis (no more than 500 words or one to two pages) highlighting the strategic plans for the department or program in achieving its academic goals [e.g. snapshot of where the department stands (research profile), areas of strength/weakness and recent relevant rankings (primary peer competitors), description of efforts to increase diversity in the department (at all levels), directions of where the department wants to go, etc.].

 1.1 Rank and Priority of APR Requests